Red Rock Resorts Posts Record Q3 As Net Income Jumps 39% To $76.9M

 Meanwhile, a $120m current expansion at Durango will be nearly complete by year-end.

-This phase brings 25,000 square feet of new casino floor with 230 additional slot machines, and a 2,000-stall covered parking garage, all geared toward accessibility and space without interfering with the day-to-day operations.
+This phase will bring 25,000 square feet of new casino floor, featuring 230 additional slot machines, and a 2,000-stall covered parking garage, all designed to enhance accessibility and space without interfering with day-to-day operations.

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?